Loyola Medicine physician Christopher Gozali, DOBy Christopher Gozali, DO, Family Medicine

 Once you are home from the grocery store, prepare your produce so that everything is ready to cook.
 This can mean chopping, dicing, pureeing, and measuring so that all you need to do is add heat and stir.

-The latest research focuses on incorporating whole fruits, varying your vegetables and proteins, and ensuring that at least half of the grains you eat are whole grains.
+Focus on incorporating whole fruits, varying your vegetables and proteins, and ensuring that at least half of the grains you eat are whole grains.
 Eating a healthy variety of each group reduces your risk of chronic diseases and supports healthy growth and recovery.

 Each meal you pack should contain at least some, if not all, of your nutrition for the day from a given group.
 Generally speaking, your daily intake needs are as follows: